ethyde/workflow/CONTRIBUTING.md

   > When you break down a config file for different purposes (database, API and so on); putting them in a folder with a very recognizable name such as `config` makes sense.
 Just remember not to make different config files for different environments.
 It doesn't scale cleanly, as more deploys of the app are created, new environment names are necessary.
   > Values to be used in config files should be provided by environment variables. [read more...](https://medium.com/@fedorHK/no-config-b3f1171eecd5)

 * Put your workflow scripts in a `./workflow` folder.
 This includes `bash` and `node` scripts.
-Related to generate `CHANGELOG.md`, release process, Git/NPM hooks, PULL_REQUEST and ISSUE templates, etc.
+Release process, Git/NPM hooks, PULL_REQUEST and ISSUE templates, etc.

   _Why:_